 Even when copyright law permits your use of a work, it may be illegal to circumvent an access-control technology to make that use.

 Every three years, the Library of Congress and the U.S. Copyright Office create exemptions to the anti-circumvention provision.
-In its 2021 Triennial Rulemaking Proceeding, the Librarian of Congress upheld an exemption to the DMCA anti-circumvention rule that granted for the circumvention of limited types of technological protection measures placed on DVDs, Blu-ray discs, and digital transmissions of motion picture clips.
+The Librarian of Congress' latest ruling has upheld an exemption to the DMCA anti-circumvention rule that grants the circumvention of limited types of technological protection measures placed on DVDs, Blu-ray discs, and digital transmissions of motion picture clips.
 This exemption permits college or university faculty and students to circumvent technological protection measures in order to make short portions of a motion picture for purposes of criticism, comment, teaching, or scholarship.

 For more information, please consult the following resources: